 lxc-execute -n foo [-f config] /bin/bash lxc-start -n foo [-f config] [/bin/bash]

-lxc-execute command will run the specified command into the container via an intermediate process, lxc-init.
+The lxc-execute command will run the specified command into a container via an intermediate process, lxc-init.
 This lxc-init after launching the specified command, will wait for its end and all other reparented processes. (to support daemons in the container).
-In other words, in the container, lxc-init has the pid 1 and the first process of the application has the pid 2.
+In other words, in the container, lxc-init has PID 1 and the first process of the application has PID 2.

-lxc-start command will run directly the specified command into the container.
-The pid of the first process is 1.
+The lxc-start command will directly run the specified command in the container.
+The PID of the first process is 1.
 If no command is specified lxc-start will run the command defined in lxc.init.cmd or if not set, /sbin/init .